swiftlang/swift/docs/LibraryEvolution.rst

 - Reordering generic requirements is permitted (but not the generic parameters themselves).
-- The ``@discardableResult`` and ``@warn_unqualified_access`` attributes may be added to a function requirement without any additional versioning information.
+- The ``@discardableResult`` and ``@warn_unqualified_access`` attributes may be added to or removed from a function requirement.

-New requirements can be added to a protocol.
-However, restrictions around existential types mean that adding new associated types or non-type requirements involving ``Self`` can break source compatibility.
-For this reason, the following are `binary-compatible source-breaking changes <binary-compatible source-breaking change>`:

-- A new non-type requirement may be added to a protocol, as long as it has an unconstrained default implementation in a protocol extension of the protocol itself or some other protocol it refines.
+- A new non-type requirement may be added (with the appropriate availability), as long as it has an unconstrained default implementation.
+If the requirement uses ``Self`` and the protocol has no other requirements using ``Self`` and no associated types, this is a `binary-compatible source-breaking change` due to restrictions on protocol value types.
-- A new associated type requirement may be added as long as it has a default.

 All other changes to the protocol itself are forbidden, including: